Menu

 Beginning Our Geography Learning

 During the Autumn term, our geography learning is focused on settlements.
 We are discovering whether all settlements are the same and exploring the different types of land use and the difference between urban and rural.
+We’ve also been using Ordnance survey maps to identify different types of land use in the local area.
+We put our map skills and understanding of land use to the test when we went on a walk in the local community.

 Forest School